RetroMaximus/ClearEssentials/README.md

 ​
 Copy the contents of this library to pd/externals/clearessentials

+Note* Some external libraries are required and commonly found inside Clear Essential objects.
+Recommended to insatll these libraries listed below before using the Clear esentials library.

+- iem-lib
+- else
+- zexy
+- hcs
+- list-abs

 About CE

 CE is a collection of patches written by Reg Finley.
 These are not ment to re-invent the wheel